twking7/fixed_width/README.md

 [![Build Status](https://travis-ci.org/twking7/fixed_width.svg?branch=master)](https://travis-ci.org/twking7/fixed_width)

 A fixed width data reader and writer library.
-Also supports [Serde](https://github.com/serde-rs/serde)
+Also supports [Serde](https://github.com/serde-rs/serde).

+Fixed width in this case means that each line of the file is the same number of bytes.
+It supports unicode, but only if the unicode fits in the designated byte size of the record.

 ## Documentation